My Friend Cayla: Surveillance threat

 In February 2017 the German Federal Network Agency notified parents that they were obliged to "destroy" any Cayla in their possession as it constitutes a concealed espionage device violating the German Telecommunications Act.
+Keeping the doll can result in a large fine or two years in prison.
 The agency also considers the Bluetooth device as insecure, allowing connections to Cayla's speaker and microphone within a 10 m radius.
+One report claimed it had hacked the profiles of 508,000 children and 390,000 parents.

 The doll has also been criticised by the Norwegian Consumer Council for allowing the use of the collected data from the child's speech for targeted advertisements and other commercial purposes and its sharing with third parties, as well as for hidden advertisements through the doll's positive statements about certain products and services.
+For example, Cayla would often praise Disney movies, such as the then-recent Frozen, and talk about visiting Epcot and Disneyland; the provider of the app she ran on had a commercial partnership with Disney.